 As the RHI is relative to the installation cost, the rate for air source systems is currently at 10.49p/kWh, whereas the ground source RHI is 20.46p/kWh.

 All in all, there’s very little in it to say which is the better of the two.
 If you can afford it, we recommend getting a ground source heat pump for peace of mind.
 They run almost silently, most of the system is buried underground, and they maintain a relatively high efficiency all year round.

 However, if you’re looking for a quick fix to a broken boiler or can’t bring yourself to uproot your entire garden, go for an air source heat pump.
 An air source system can be up and running in a matter of days, yet it’s still a renewable heating system that gives off no harmful gases locally.

-If you’d like to take the next step and request a quote for a ground source or an air source heat pump, send us an email at [email protected] with a daytime telephone number.
+If you’d like to take the next step and request a quote for a ground source or an air source heat pump, fill out our contact form.
 One of our Technical Account Managers will soon be in touch for a chat about your project and establish how we can help.